How to auto mount and unlock LUKS Encrypted Partitions at Boot using crypttab and fstab

 Auto mount encrypted partition using fstab without key (prompts for LUKS passphrase)

-From our last article we already have an LUKS encrypted partition /dev/sdb1, Now you can manually mount the encrypted partition every time node bootsor you can use fstab to auto mount LUKS device during boot stage using LUKS passphrase.
+One of the options to auto mount the encrypted partition every time node boots up you can use fstab to auto mount LUKS device during boot stage using LUKS passphrase.

 Add below entry to your /etc/fstab